ASA Restoration Project

 Dr. Hilliard conducted primary research on the history of Kemet (ancient Egypt) for over 3 decades.
 He was a founding member of the Association for the Study of Classical African Civilization (ASCAC) and led thousands of educators and laypersons on annual study tours to Egypt and West Africa.

-The ASA Restoration Project has funded the South Asasif excavations for the 2009 through 2017 seasons and coordinated tours for the multiple excavation missions.
+The Asa Restoration Project has funded the South Asasif excavations beginning in 2008 to the present and coordinated tours for the multiple excavation missions.
 Our efforts represent the first time in history that African Americans have financed and participated in an Egyptian archeological excavation.
 Currently we are financing the conservation of the tombs of Karabasken and Irtieru, and excavating, conserving, and restoring the tomb of Karakhamun.
 The 2010 excavation earned recognition from the Egyptian Supreme Council of Antiquities when we discovered the burial chamber of Karakhamun at the bottom of a 26ft deep burial shaft.
 The burial chamber contained the mummified remains of two adults and a child and the ceiling was decorated with numerous astrological scenes and a wonderful depiction of the sky goddess Nut.

 Sep 22, 2016 - Video